Keeping breastfeeding safe

 If you do smoke, it’s OK to breastfeed.
 But smoke as little as possible and don’t smoke around your baby.

 Limit caffeine while you’re breastfeeding.
 Caffeine is a drug that is found in things like coffee, tea, soda, chocolate and some medicines.
 Too much caffeine in breast milk can make your baby fussy or have trouble sleeping.
 If you drink coffee, have no more than two cups a day while you’re breastfeeding.

 Yes, but tell your health care provider right away that you’re not feeling well.
 It’s safe to breastfeed if you have a common illness, like a cold or the flu.
 Breastfeeding passes along antibodies (cells in the body that fight off infection) to your baby that can help protect him from the illness.
 Don’t take any medicine without talking to your provider first.

-Yes.
+Most likely, but tell your provider or lactation consultant if you've had breast surgery or piercing.
 Breast surgery includes getting implants, having a breast reduction or having a lump removed.
 Piercing means inserting jewelry into the breast, including nipple piercing.
-If you’ve had breast surgery or piercing, you may need extra helpwith breastfeeding from your provider or a lactation consultant.
 A lactation consultant is a person with special training in helping women breastfeed.

 Yes.
 You can breastfeed anywhere you can get comfortable with your baby.
 But don’t fall asleep if you breastfeed in bed.
 This could cause your baby to suffocate (stop breathing).
 And put your baby to bed in his own crib or bassinet.